madetech/blog/posts/building-an-agile-team.md

 does a team mean to us?
 Who is it comprised of?
 What is it's purpose?

 Let us just say a team is a group of people brought together for a purpose.
-It will be made up of everyone who are required to realise it's purpose.
+It will be made up of everyone required to realise its purpose.
 In the world of software development, teams are brought together to implement new functionality, to bring improvements to systems and to solve issues.

 The purpose of a team is also important.
-We can define a team's purpose or goal as something that will be reached within one short iteration.
-Perhaps two weeks at most.
+We can define a team's purpose or goal as something that will be reached within one short iteration, perhaps two weeks at most.
 A team must begin with a goal and end with the delivery of the goal.

 We can take this definition a bit further and apply it to building a team.
 To build a great team is to engage a group of people around a particular goal with enough energy to see it through to a conclusion.

-## Properties of an agile team
+## Virtues of an agile team

 Great agile teams deliver often.
 They get something out in the wild and respond to feedback.
 Agile teams win trust from their successes and recovery from